bl4ckb1rd/michaelmas-tui/README.md

     *   **Web Research**: Autonomous web searching using **Tavily** to find real-time information.
     *   **Google Sheets Management**: Create, read, and update Google Sheets directly from the chat.
 *   **Advanced TUI**:
+    *   **Tool Management**: Enable/disable specific tools or all tools globally via the settings menu.
     *   **Streaming Responses**: Watch the AI think and type in real-time.
     *   **Conversations Sidebar**: Automatically saves your chat history.
 Resume any conversation instantly.
     *   **Status Bar**: Real-time tracking of token usage and costs (Session & Monthly).